reubenjs/fluro-vue-boilerplate/README.md

 ### Extra Options and Included Dependencies

-#### Vuetify
-- This boilerplate includes the [Vuetify](https://vuetifyjs.com/en/getting-started/quick-start) UI Library.
+- [Vuetify](https://vuetifyjs.com/en/getting-started/quick-start) UI Library.
 Feel free to remove it and use another library of your choice

-#### Font Awesome
-- If you want to use the FontAwesome Pro libraries, add your license number into the `.npmrc` file
+- [FontAwesome](https://fontawesome.com/) If you want to use the Pro icons add your license number into the `/.npmrc` file